 The remaining Junior Suites (Orange and Champagne) are in the second building, as are the Executive Suites.
 These are less ornate than their counterparts, but just as lovely, with whitewashed stone walls, leather sofas and Jacuzzis or showers in their bathrooms.
 Champagne has a beautiful old fireplace, which would make it our favourite choice for a winter stay.
 On the roof of this building, there’s an open-air Jacuzzi open to all hotel residents, plus sunbeds and great views over the old town and its Venetian fortress.

-The third building houses the Standard and Superior Doubles, which we haven't seen yet.
+The third building houses the Superior Doubles, which we haven't seen yet.
 The tone here is slightly different with the saccharine-looking rooms each following a candy-themed décor style (think lollipops and cookies).
 With ensuite shower rooms and no lounge area, they’re simpler than the other suites but they’re also more affordable.
 Guests have access to all of the hotel’s amenities (including breakfast in Avli) and the building also has a second-floor communal terrace, ideal for sundowners.